overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 Let's huddle over persuasive arguments against _Obstacles_ that hinder our goal causing entanglements among components, and _Metrics_ that measure our success.

-Let's refactor a real-world to and witness how Isolated components make-up long lasting structures.
+Let's refactor a real-world to and witness how Isolated components make-up long-lasting structures.

 # Audience